Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample04_Processor.md

 };

-// get a session processor that we can use to process the messages ServiceBusSessionProcessor processor = client.GetSessionProcessor(queueName, options);
+// get a session processor that we can use to process the messages ServiceBusSessionProcessor processor = client.CreateSessionProcessor(queueName, options);

 // since the message handler will run in a background thread, in order to prevent
 // this sample from terminating immediately, we can use a task completion source that